ibis-project/ibis-analytics/readme.md

 # ibis-analytics

-This repository is intended to be an analytics project for [Ibis](https://github.com/ibis-project/ibis) to understand key metrics including:
+This repository is intended to be an analytics project for [Ibis](https://github.com/ibis-project/ibis) to understand key metrics.

-- GitHub interactions (stars, forks, issues, PRs, etc.)
-- Downloads (PyPI, Conda, etc.)
-- Documentation interactions

 ## Setup

+**Work in progress -- some manual setup/data upload required.**

 To run this project, you need to install clone and install dependencies: